ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/create-a-prerelease.md

 After making the modifications, commit the changes to the newly-created feature branch and push them to the remote repository.

 In this example, we will change ACCESS-OM2's [MOM5 component] by replacing it with the version from [MOM5 `development` branch](https://github.com/ACCESS-NRI/MOM5/tree/development).
-To achieve this, the following modifications will be made:
+To achieve this, the following steps will be carried out:

+1. Retrieve the _Git_ hash (_LONG\_HASH_) for the `development` head commit.

+    !!! warning
+        Currently, only _Git_ tags and commit hashes are supported for specifying component versions.<br>
+        To use a _Git_ branch, its corresponding commit hash should be retrieved and used instead.

-1. Update the [version of the `mom5` package](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L15) in the `spack.yaml` file with the new version (i.e., `@git.development`).
+2. Update the [version of the `mom5` package](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L15) in the `spack.yaml` file with the new version (i.e., `@git.LONG_HASH`).
-2. Update the [associated module projection](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L53) to `{name}/development-{hash:7}`.<br>
+3. Update the [associated module projection](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L53) to `{name}/development-{hash:7}`.<br>

     !!! tip
         The `{hash:7}` part is used so the module doesn't conflict with other versions.

-3. It is also recommended to update the [overall ACCESS-OM2 version](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L8) along with its [associated module projection](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L51).<br>
+4. It is also recommended to update the [overall ACCESS-OM2 version](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L8) along with its [associated module projection](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L51).<br>
    This is particularly important before merging a PR as it will determine the version tag for the model new release.
 The format is `CALVER_YEAR.CALVER_MONTH.MINOR`.<br>
    In this example, the overall version will be updated to `git.2024.03.1`.